Teoscar Hernández Preview, Player Props: Mariners vs. Rays

 Teoscar Hernández At The Plate

-- In 51 games this year (36.4%), Hernandez has picked up an RBI, and in 25 of those games (17.9%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- In 36.2% of his games this year, Hernandez has driven in at least one run.
+In 25 of those games (17.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.

-- He has scored in 53 of 140 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.